Athanaze/ETH-CLUSTER-NOTES/README.md

 # ETH-CLUSTER-NOTES

 Note : court decision neuchatel in .md + quite big system prompt is 14474 input tokens for bytedance model

+Using the tokenizer for qwen3-235B, one token is on average 3.4 characters

 run bytedance on single a100 80GB